QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

      h_t &= \Delta_h h_{t-1} + \Theta_h c_t \end{aligned}

-Reverse engineer preferences that generate this demand system:
+From material described earlier in this lecture, we know how to reverse engineer preferences that generate this demand system

+  * note how the demand equations are cast in terms of the matrices in our standard preference representation

+Now let's turn to supply.

 A representative firm takes as given and beyond its control the stochastic process :math:`\{p_t\}_{t=0}^\infty`.